-Ireland has a rich history of stunning archaeological finds.
-From jewelry, to people, to ancient sites, here are some of the more recent artifacts discovered in and around Ireland.
+From jewelry, to people, to ancient sites, here are some recent archaeological finds discovered in and around Ireland.

 1. Clonycavan Man

 Clonycavan Man was discovered in Meath in February of 2003 after its remains dropped off of a peat cutting machine, reports the BBC.
 Most interesting about him is that his hair appeared to have a sort of hair gel in it, which slicked his hair up into a mohawk.
 The ingredients of the “gel” were traced back to either France or Spain.
 Judging by the deep wounds in his skull, Clonycavan Man appeared to have been brutally murdered, supposedly by an axe approximately 2300 years ago.
 Clonycavan Man has found a new home and is on display at the National Museum of Ireland in Dublin.